Antichrist (film): Development

-Von Trier began writing Antichrist in 2006 while being hospitalized for depression.
-Von Trier conceived the film as a horror film, as he felt it allowed for "a lot of very, very strange images."
+Trier began writing Antichrist in 2006 while being hospitalized for depression.
+Trier conceived the film as a horror film, as he felt it allowed for "a lot of very, very strange images."
 He had recently seen several contemporary Japanese horror films such as Ring and Dark Water, from which he drew inspiration.
-Another basic idea came from a documentary von Trier saw about the original forests of Europe.
+Another basic idea came from a documentary Trier saw about the original forests of Europe.
 In the documentary the forests were portrayed as a place of great pain and suffering as the different species tried to kill and eat each other.
-Von Trier was fascinated by the contrast between this and the view of nature as a romantic and peaceful place.
-Von Trier said: "At the same time that we hang it on our walls over the fireplace or whatever, it represents pure Hell."
+Trier was fascinated by the contrast between this and the view of nature as a romantic and peaceful place.
+Trier said: "At the same time that we hang it on our walls over the fireplace or whatever, it represents pure Hell."
 In retrospect he said that he had become unsure whether Antichrist really could be classified as a horror film, because "it's not so horrific ... we didn't try so hard to do shocks, and that is maybe why it is not a horror film.
 I took [the horror genre] more as an inspiration, and then this strange story came out of it."

 The title was the first thing that was written for the film.
 Antichrist was originally scheduled for production in 2005, but its executive producer Peter Aalbæk Jensen accidentally revealed the film's planned revelation: that earth was created by Satan and not by God.
-Von Trier was furious and decided to delay the shoot so he could rewrite the script.
+Trier was furious and decided to delay the shoot so he could rewrite the script.